jvfd3/project-tag/README.md

 </summary>

-Here will be listed things that I still want to tho with this repository.
+Here will be listed things that I still want to do with this repository.

 <details> <summary>